Month 3, Day 7, Sunday 9:00 a.m.

-She was concentrating too hard to be elated, bringing the ball of light into greater resolution and stability.
-She held it until the trembles subsided from her fingers and her racing heart slowed, until the dread riding on her shoulders dissipated.
-Finally, she released the spell.
+She was concentrating too hard to be elated as she brought the ball of light into greater resolution and stability.
+She held it until the trembling subsided from her fingers and her racing heart slowed, until the dread riding on her shoulders dissipated.
+Then, finally, she released the spell.

 Sebastien turned to Professor Lacer only to find him already watching her, his book set aside and forgotten.